Emerald Gemstones

 The rarest Emerald exhibits a 6 pointed star pattern formed from spokes of carbon impurities within the crystal.

-Emeralds range in colours ranging from yellow-green to blue-green, but only gems that are medium to dark in tone are considered precious.
+But only gems that are medium to dark in tone are considered precious.

 Pale green gems are known as Green Beryls.